-If a student is tardy for class, as defined below:
+If a student is tardy for class, as defined below, time missed will be counted toward the total hours missed.

 Tardy - (Residential Programs and Residential Portion of Hybrid Programs) Arriving late for class or leaving early from class.
-Tardies and early departures will be recorded in 15 minutes increments and rounded to the nearest 15minute increment as follows:
+Tardies and early departures will be recorded in 15 minutes increments and rounded to the nearest 15-minute increment as follows: